 Halco is wholly owned by Halco Trust, a discretionary trust with an independent trustee.
 Trencor and certain of Trencor's subsidiaries are the sole discretionary beneficiaries of Halco Trust.
-The protectors of the trust are Neil I. Jowell, Cecil Jowell, and James McQueen, all of whom are members of our board of directors and the board of directors of Trencor.
+The protectors of the trust are Neil I. Jowell, Cecil Jowell, David Nurek and James McQueen, all of whom are members of our board of directors and the board of directors of Trencor.
 In addition, two of our directors, Cecil Jowell and James McQueen, are also members of the board of directors of Halco.
-Prior to our initial public offering, we paid approximately \$72,000 and \$96,000 for the years ended December 31, 2007 and 2006, respectively, to Halco as a management fee for the services of the directors who are representatives of Halco.
+Prior to our initial public offering, we paid approximately \$72,000 for the year ended December 31, 2007, to Halco as a management fee for the services of the directors who are representatives of Halco.

 We have entered into an agreement with LAPCO, an associate of Halco, related to our management of containers owned by LAPCO.
 Pursuant to this agreement, LAPCO has the right, but not an obligation, to require us to purchase containers on its behalf, within guidelines specified in the agreement and for as long as the management agreement is in place.
-In 2008, 2007 and 2006, we received the following fees or commissions from LAPCO: (i) approximately \$4,027, \$4,743 and \$4,498, respectively, in management fees, (ii) approximately \$1,471, \$1,258 and \$752, respectively, in sales commissions and (iii) approximately \$452, \$287 and \$268, respectively, in acquisition fees.
-In 2008, 2007 and 2006, fees received under the LAPCO agreement accounted for 6.9%, 9.2% and 11.4%, respectively, of total combined container management and container resale segment revenue and 2.1%, 2.5% and 2.4%, respectively, of total revenue.
+In 2009, 2008 and 2007, we received the following fees or commissions from LAPCO: (i) \$3,095, \$4,027 and \$4,743, respectively, in management fees, (ii) \$1,474, \$1,471 and \$1,258, respectively, in sales commissions and (iii) \$87, \$452 and \$287, respectively, in acquisition fees.
+In 2009, 2008 and 2007, fees received under the LAPCO agreement accounted for 8.3%, 6.9% and 9.2%, respectively, of total combined container management and container resale segment revenue and 2.0%, 2.1% and 2.5%, respectively, of total revenue.
 LAPCO is free to compete against us with respect to its investment in containers and uses our competitors to manage some of its containers.